Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

-It employs the DDP~\eqref{eqn:deepc_pred2} for predicting future temperatures, where $y_{min}$ and $y_{max}$ restrict the indoor temperature to a comfortable range and the box constraint on $\mathbf{u}$ indicates the HVAC's limitations.
-For the ESS, it is defined as follows:
+It employed the DDP~\eqref{eqn:deepc_pred2} to predict future temperatures, where $y_{min}$ and $y_{max}$ constrained the indoor temperature to a comfortable range and the box constraint on $\mathbf{u}$ indicated the HVAC's limitations.
+For the ESS, it was defined as follows:

-It uses a linear approximation of the ESS model~\cite{sossan2016achieving}, with box constraints applied to both the \ac{soc} and the battery power.
+It used a linear approximation of the ESS model~\cite{sossan2016achieving}, with box constraints applied to both the \ac{soc} and the battery power.